Muhammadatef/ArsenalFC-Data-Pipeline-Project/README.md

 ![Galaxy Schema](/GalaxySchema.png)

-## Serving Layer Analysis with PowerBI
+## Serving Layer Analysis with PowerBI and Jupyter Notebooks

-The final step in our data pipeline is the analysis and visualization of the transformed data.
-For this purpose, we use PowerBI as our serving layer to create a series of dashboards that provide deep insights into the performance data.
+The final steps in our data pipeline are the analysis and visualization of the transformed data.
+PowerBI serves as our primary serving layer, creating a suite of dashboards that provide deep insights into performance metrics.
+Additionally, we utilize Jupyter Notebooks for ad-hoc analysis and aggregations, leveraging PySpark for its powerful data processing capabilities.
+This combination ensures that stakeholders have access to both standardized reports and the flexibility for custom data exploration.

 ### PowerBI Dashboards

-Our PowerBI dashboards leverage the processed data to present interactive and insightful visualizations, enabling stakeholders to make informed decisions.
-The dashboards encompass various aspects of the game, including player statistics, match outcomes, and seasonal performance reviews.
+Our PowerBI dashboards harness the curated datasets to present interactive and insightful visualizations.
+These dashboards enable stakeholders to make informed decisions by encapsulating various aspects of the game, including player statistics, match outcomes, and seasonal performance reviews.

-We have created a total of 8 dashboards, each tailored to answer specific analytical questions and provide a different perspective on the data.
+We have meticulously crafted a total of 8 dashboards, each designed to address specific analytical queries and offer unique data perspectives:

-- Dashboard 1: (Arsenal Matches and Goals through the seasons  )
+- Dashboard 1: Arsenal Matches and Goals through the seasons
-- Dashboard 2: (Arsenal VS the Opponents Analysis)
+- Dashboard 2: Arsenal vs Opponents Analysis
-- Dashboard 3: (Arsenal Players & GKs Analysis)
+- Dashboard 3: Arsenal Players & Goalkeepers Analysis
-- Dashboard 4: (Total Shots,ShotsOnTarget for Attackes & Midfielders,Total Blocks,Total Interceptions,Total Tackles for Defenders)
+- Dashboard 4: Analysis of Total Shots, Shots on Target for Attackers & Midfielders, and Total Blocks, Interceptions, Tackles for Defenders
-- Dashboard 5: (Midfielders Analysis)
+- Dashboard 5: Midfielders Performance Analysis
--  Dashboard 6: (Attackers Analysis)
+- Dashboard 6: Attackers Performance Analysis
--  Dashboard 7: (Defenders Analysis)
+- Dashboard 7: Defenders Performance Analysis
-- Dashboard 8: (GoalKeepers Analysis)
+- Dashboard 8: Goalkeepers Performance Analysis

-### Further Insights
+### Further Insights and Ad-Hoc Analysis

-For a comprehensive walkthrough of the dashboard analysis, please refer to our detailed video overview:
+For an in-depth walkthrough of the dashboard analysis, please view our detailed video overview:

 [![Dashboard Analysis](http://img.youtube.com/vi/4onMnSjMhR8/0.jpg)](https://www.youtube.com/watch?v=4onMnSjMhR8 "Arsenal FC Dashboard Analysis 2017 till 2023")

-Additionally, our dashboard analysis can be accessed in full detail on NovyPro:
+The full details of our dashboard analysis can also be found on NovyPro:

 [Arsenal FC Dashboard Analysis 2017 till 2023 on NovyPro](https://www.novypro.com/project/arsenal-fc-dashboard-analysis-2017-till-2023)

+Beyond PowerBI, our Jupyter Notebooks provide an interactive environment for performing additional transformations and complex aggregations.
+These notebooks empower data analysts to work with large datasets in a more explorative and iterative manner.

 ### Sample Visualizations

-Here are some of the key visualizations from our PowerBI dashboards:
+The following visualizations highlight key aspects of our PowerBI dashboards:

 ![Dashboard Visualization 1](/ArsenalVsOpponent.png)